-The use of and access to technology has increased so much in modern times, and even more so during the current coronavirus pandemic where remote education, home working and online communication has increased hugely.
+The use of and access to technology has increased so much in modern times, and even more so following Coronavirus where remote education, home working and online communication has increased hugely.
+Concerns can occur both online and offline simultaneously.

 Online harm has become a significant component of many safeguarding issues and there are three areas of risk: